 The Renewable Energy Target has its roots in a 2001 decision by the Howard Government to boost renewables.
 Back then, the solar market was so small that only 118 rooftop solar systems were installed.
-In 2018, the number of installations was 224,565, and in total Australians now own 2.2 million solar panels.
+There are now millions of systems across Australia.

 Under the target, a number of certificates called STCs are awarded to people who install new solar systems.
 These have a dollar value that fluctuates.
 STCs are traded on a regulated market, usually by the solar installer to avoid customers getting tied up in red tape.

 The installer then deducts the value of the STCs from the cost of installation.
 This is the financial incentive to install solar power — a discount on the upfront cost of installation.

 How much is the solar panel rebate in 2020?